matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Turn right on Delta.
 * Turn left on Tioga.
 * On the south side of block, turn right into Visitacion Valley Greenway, Native Plant Garden.
-* Turn left on Tucker..
+* Turn left on Tucker.
 * Turn right on Rutland; pass Greenway’s Agricultural Lot (gated) on right.
 * Turn left on Campbell and cross to south side.
 * Turn right into Greenway’s Children’s Playground.